 You finally got baby to sleep for long stretches at night, then—BAM!—the 4 month sleep regression hits, and you’re right back at square one.
 Where, oh where, has my sleeper gone?!

 If you can keep your eyes open long enough, this post will explain:

-- what the 4 month sleep regression is
+- Why does the 4 month sleep regression happen?

 What Is the 4 Month Sleep Regression?

 The 4 month sleep regression is when a baby’s brain makes a developmental leap and his/her sleep cycles change.
 Though referred to as the “4 month” sleep regression, it generally happens between 3 and 5 months of age.

 When a baby is a newborn, their sleep is disorganized and is not governed by the circadian rhythm.
 They fall asleep easily, but never enter a true deep sleep, sleeping at odd intervals throughout the day and night.

 Around 4 months, their sleep becomes more like an adult’s, with 45 minute sleep cycles governed by the circadian rhythm.
 Here’s what a typical sleep cycle looks like: